DavidGCalles/Back-Arquetipo/readme.md

 ## List of ENV variables used in the app
 1. SWAGGER_HOST: This variable needs to be present when deploying beyond local because if not, not even the basic acces tests wont work.
 This variable is used inside app/_ _ init _ _.py.
 This will select the correct host depending on the deployment type.

-2. DATABASE_TYPE: This variable determines what set of variables your instance will get to connect to the database.
-It defaults to "sqlite".
-Docker compose sets it up to the db container.

-3. FLASK_ENV: This allows the app to know what origins have to allow
+2. FLASK_ENV: This allows the app to know what origins have to allow

-4. RPI_MODULE: In this moment, setting up this variable loads RPI blueprint for control.
+3. RPI_MODULE: In this moment, setting up this variable loads RPI blueprint for control.
 Value?
 Whatever you want, its not used

+## Database Configuration
+The database connections are configured in the DATABASE_CONFIGURATIONS dictionary in config.py.
+Each key in the dictionary represents a database connection, and the value is a dictionary of connection parameters.

 ## Testing
 Execute this commands in the root folder.